onurtufekci34/Stopwatch/README.md

 # Usage
 Click the start button to begin the timer.
 Click the stop button to pause the timer.
 Click the reset button to reset the timer to 00:00:00.

-# Credits
-This stop watch was created by [Onur TÜFEKCI].

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.